-During fiscal years 2021, 2020 and 2019, the Company recorded restructuring related charges totaling approximately \$2.7 million, \$47.9 million and \$50.7 million, respectively, related primarily to (1) fiscal 2019 actions to reduce operating expenses and improve manufacturing cost structure, (2) fiscal 2018 actions to improve operating efficiencies, and (3) actions resulting from the Business Combination.
+During fiscal years 2022, 2021 and 2020, the Company recorded restructuring related charges totaling approximately \$2.1 million, \$2.7 million and \$47.9 million, respectively, related primarily to fiscal 2019 actions to reduce operating expenses and improve manufacturing cost structure and other individually immaterial restructuring plans.
+Restructuring accrual balances were immaterial as of April 2, 2022 and April 3, 2021.